henrypoydar/couchrest-rails/README.md

 ## Usage

+### Rake tasks

-Use the rake tasks to create, drop, reset, push views and load fixtures:
+Use the rake tasks to create, delete, reset, push views and load fixtures:

     rake -T | grep couchdb

+### Tests and specs

 For testing or spec'ing, use these helpers to setup and teardown a test database with fixtures:

     CouchRestRails::Tests.setup
     CouchRestRails::Tests.teardown

+### CouchDB document models

+For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend:

+    class YourCouchDocument < CouchRestRails::Document
+      ...
+    end

+See the CouchRest documentation and specs for more information about CouchRest::ExtendedDocument.

+### CouchDB views

 Views that you want to push up to the CouchDB database/server instance should be in the following format:

     db/couch/views
+        |-- <design_document_name>
             |-- <view_name>
                 |-- map.js
                 `-- reduce.js

+(It's recommended that your design document names line up with your document model names)

 Push up your views via rake (`rake couchdb:views:push`) or within your code or console (`CouchRestRails::Views.push`).

-For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend:

-    class YourCouchDoucment < CouchRestRails::Document
-      ...
-    end

-See the CouchRest documentation and specs for more information about CouchRest::ExtendedDocument.

 ## Further development and testing